Rabobank export files

 In most browsers the file will be saved in the 'Downloads' folder.

+We recommend that you do not open or edit the bank file.
 This ensures that the file structure remains intact and allows Yuki to process the file correctly.

 The electronic bank file will be automatically processed in your administration.